leoncvlt/loconotion/README.md

 ## Installation & Requirements

+Make sure you're in your virtual environment of choiche, then run
+- `poetry install --no-dev` if you have [Poetry](https://python-poetry.org/) installed
-`pip install -r requirements.txt`
+- `pip install -r requirements.txt` otherwise

 This script uses [ChromeDriver](chromedriver.chromium.org) to automate the Google Chrome browser - therefore Google Chrome needs to be installed in order to work.

-The script comes bundled with the default windows chromedriver executable.
-On Max / Linux, download the right distribution for you from https://chromedriver.chromium.org/downloads and place the executable in this folder.
-Alternatively, use the `--chromedriver` argument to specify its path at runtime.
+The script will automatically try to download and use the appropriate chromedriver distribution for your OS and Chrome version.
+If this doesn't work, download the right version for you from https://chromedriver.chromium.org/downloads and use the `--chromedriver` argument to specify its path at runtime.

 ## Simple Usage